kagof/rl-plugin-brimhaven-agility/README.md

 * removing the hint arrow once the ticket has been claimed
 * highlighting the correct plank to use on the 3 plank obstacle
-* an overlay when outside the arena displaying whether the player can enter (taking into account the teleport time-out and whether the player has paid or not)

 ## Acknowledgements